Richard Crosse (British Army officer): Military service

-Richard Banestre Crosse was born in Macclesfield, Cheshire.
-Crosse was commissioned into the Oxfordshire Light Infantry in 1906 and was posted to the 2nd battalion known as the 52nd.
+Born in 1888, in Macclesfield, Crosse was commissioned into the Oxfordshire Light Infantry in 1906 and was posted to the 2nd battalion known as the 52nd.
 The regiment became the Oxfordshire and Buckinghamshire Light Infantry in 1908.
 He was promoted to Lieutenant in 1909 and appointed adjutant of the 2nd Ox and Bucks (the 52nd) in March 1913.
 Crosse was awarded the DSO in January 1915.
 He was appointed Captain in May 1915 and remained adjutant to February 1916.
 He was appointed Brevet Major in June 1916.

-On 8 July 1916 Crosse took over command of the 2nd Ox and Bucks (the 52nd).
+On 8 July 1916, Crosse took over command of the 2nd Ox and Bucks (the 52nd).
 He led the battalion in many battles on the Western Front including on the Somme battlefield at Delville Wood, Guillemont and in the battle of Beaumont Hamel: a large attack on the Redan Ridge in the battle of the Ancre.
 Later battles included the Battle of Arras (1917) and the battle of the Selle.
 Crosse was awarded a Bar to the DSO in February 1918.
 He was wounded on 23 August 1918 and rejoined the battalion on 2 October 1918 having discharged himself from hospital and he continued treatment through the regimental medical officer.
 He was Mentioned in Despatches four times.
 Crosse was appointed a Chevalier of the French Legion of Honour in 1917.
 During the 1st World War Crosse declined further promotion in order to stay with his battalion which he remained in command of to June 1919.
 He retired from the Army in 1923 and joined the Ulster Special Constabulary in 1924.
 Crosse wrote a book on the history of his former regiment: titled A Short History of the Oxfordshire and Buckinghamshire Light Infantry 1741 - 1922.
-He died in Crewe, Cheshire.
+He died in Crewe, in 1970, aged 81 or 82.